TritonDataCenter/rfd/rfd/0121/README.md

 Because hardware virtual machines have unique configuration requirements, various new resource types and properties will be needed.
-Some resource types and properties that are appropriate for other brands will not be appopriate for the bhyve bvrand.
+Some resource types and properties that are appropriate for other brands will not be appropriate for the bhyve brand.
 Details of how resource types and properties are selectively enabled per-brand are found in [RFD 122](../0122/README.md).
 Details on the resource types and properties supported by the bhyve brand are found below.